 - Enter your preferred name and tap Save.

-Now, the group chat will display your chosen name at the top.
+The group chat will now display your chosen name at the top instead of a list of numbers.

 How to Add or Remove People